-STOP THE SPREAD OF FIRE, CONTAIN SMOKE, AND PROTECT EVACUATION ROUTES WITH HIGH-QUALITY FIRE DOOR INSPECTIONS FROM CHURCHES FIRE.
+STOP THE SPREAD OF FIRE, CONTAIN SMOKE, AND PROTECT EVACUATION ROUTES WITH HIGH-QUALITY FIRE DOOR INSPECTIONS FROM CHURCHES FIRE & SECURITY.

-In order to comply with the Regulatory Reform (Fire Safety) Order 2005, fire door installation and maintenance is a key requirement for every business and establishment to which the Order applies.
+In order to comply with the Regulatory Reform (Fire Safety) Order 2005, fire door maintenance is a key requirement for every business and establishment to which the order applies.

 In the event of a fire, when used as part of the passive fire protection of the building, a well maintained and fully operational fire door will help prevent the spread of fire and smoke between separate compartments of a structure and enable occupants to escape safely from the building.